 Logistics Mobility Management Done Right with a Perfect MDM Solution

-Scalefusion MDM comes with a powerful location tracking and geofencing functionality that the logistics companies can put to use to track their device and vehicle in real time along with details like date, latitude, longitude and time.
+Scalefusion MDM comes with a powerful location tracking and geofencing functionality that the logistics companies can put to use to track their device and vehicle in real-time along with details like date, latitude, longitude and time.
 On top of that, the company IT admin can set up geo-fence and necessary alerts to extract timely reports whenever a device/vehicle enters or exits the specified boundaries.
 This maintains the consistency of information around device usage and security.

 Location tracking in logistics provided by Scalefusion MDM can prove to be beneficial in multiple ways.